• Skip to primary navigation

 foraged edible cedar cones

-I tried going to different trees in different places, every time it was the same, bitter, bitter, bitter.
+I tried going to different trees in different places, every time it was the same, bitter, and near inedible.
 Taking into account how easily you can order conventional juniper for cooking, I stopped tasting every little blue (or green) berry I saw.
 I dedicated more of my precious foraging time to mushrooms, and stuck with the blue berries in the spice shaker I was used to.

 Wild juniper, I regretted not having any gloves.